 At the time, the Delphos repeater was one of very few 70 cm repeaters in active daily use in Kansas and most of the hams in North Central Kansas had dual-band or 70 cm radios to use it!
 This repeater (and later, additional 70 cm repeaters on K-Link) certainly helped promote the use of 70 cm throughout the state.

 The hub repeater (444.850) was located about 5 miles southwest of Delphos with an antenna 30 feet above ground (about 200 feet HAAT) until sometime in 1994 when the old Motorola IMTS-era repeater became the backup and a modified GE Mastr II mobile was put into service on a tower east of Lamar, Ks at about 200 feet AGL.

 Over the years several more repeaters came online, some changed frequency, and some ceased operation.
 On August 16, 1998 at the Salina Hamfest, Lowell Vonada (K0MXJ), now a silent key, called a meeting of the trustees of the linked repeaters and other interested parties to discuss the future of the link system.
 We also voted on a name.

 Today it is known as The K-Link Repeater System.
-The 444.850 repeater, now in Minneapolis, and the Lincoln 147.195 are the only two repeaters that have been continuously part of K-Link and the original link system since the inception.
+The 444.850 repeater, now in Minneapolis, is the only repeater that has been continuously part of K-Link and the original link system since the inception.

 About This Website